Atelloblue/Google/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability please report it. to report it please visit [Google-Vulnerability-And-Bug-Form](https://atelloblue.github.io/Google-Vulnerability-And-Bug-Form/)
+If you find a vulnerability please report it.
+To report it please visit [Google-Vulnerability-And-Bug-Form](https://atelloblue.github.io/Google-Vulnerability-And-Bug-Form/)